Information for loan recipients

 - warrant that the organisation is financially solvent.
 The onus is on applicants to satisfy Arts Tasmania of their financial viability to meet the contractual obligations.
 An applicant should not proceed with an application if they are unable to provide acceptable evidence of their organisation’s financial viability.

-If you have an overdue or incomplete acquittal you will not be able to apply for further investment from Arts Tasmania.
+If you have an overdue or incomplete acquittal you will not be able to apply for further funding from Arts Tasmania.